 Peel the onions and slice thinly.

-Use some of the butter to grease the dish and arrange about a third of the potatoes.
+Use some of the butter to grease the dish and arrange about a third of the potatoes over the base.
 Pour over a third of the hot stock.

 Sprinkle over half of the onions, herbs if using and season with salt and pepper.